chartjs/chartjs-plugin-annotation/README.md

         // Radius of label rectangle, default below
         cornerRadius: 6,

-        // Anchor position of label on line, can be one of: top, bottom, left, right, center.
-Default below.
+        // Anchor position of label on line, can be one of: 'start', 'center', 'end'.
+Default 'center'.
         position: "center",

         // Adjustment along x-axis (left-right) of label relative to above number (can be negative)
-        // For horizontal lines positioned left or right, negative values move
+        // Negative values move the label left, postitive right.
-        // the label toward the edge, and positive values toward the center.
         xAdjust: 0,

-        // Adjustment along y-axis (top-bottom) of label relative to above number (can be negative)
+        // Adjustment along y-axis (top-bottom) of label, in pixels. (can be negative)
-        // For vertical lines positioned top or bottom, negative values move
-        // the label toward the edge, and positive values toward the center.
+        // Negative values move the label up, positive down.
         yAdjust: 0,

         // Whether the label is enabled and should be displayed